This site may contain affiliated links. Please see my disclosure to satisfy your curiosity.

 It was hard and uncomfortable.

 There were times of anxiety, crying, and grumpiness.
-I typically experience some degree of these emotions but this year I had anxiety over things like toilet paper shortages and bare shelves, tears were shed over daily loss, and I was cranky about doing the right thing when so many weren’t.
+I experience some degree of these emotions but this year I had anxiety over things like toilet paper shortages and bare shelves, tears were shed over daily loss, and I was cranky about doing the right thing when so many weren’t.

 It’s easy to wallow in these feelings but I try not to.
 I’m a ruminator.
 I have to be careful about what I think about otherwise my mind will play a never-ending loop of pain.